-- Do not speak to the other driver’s insurance company.
 In almost all accident cases, the other car’s insurance company will be calling you to talk about the accident.
 It’s never a good idea to speak with an adjuster or give them a statement soon after the accident.
 Talking to the other driver’s insurance company or giving them a recorded statement may provide the adjuster exactly what they want and need to blame you for the accident.
 You should first think through the facts of the accident and consult with an attorney.

-- Take photographs of the accident scene and damage.
 Pictures of the accident scene and damage to the cars can be very useful evidence.
 Pictures of the damage to the vehicles, the location or intersection where the accident took place, and any skid marks or street signs in the area can be used to prove the other driver’s negligence and defend against any claim that you caused or contributed to the accident.

-- Get the names and contact information of witnesses.
 Witnesses can be extremely helpful in an accident case when liability is an issue.
 If the insurance company is trying to blame you for causing or contributing to the accident, a witness may be able to explain what he or she saw that may confirm and support your version of the events.
 In addition, a witness may be able to provide other information you were not aware of that could help establish that the other driver was at fault and caused the accident.

-- Consult with an experienced personal injury attorney.
 An experienced personal injury lawyer can help protect you against the insurance companies.
 If the insurance company is blaming you for the accident, an experienced lawyer will know what steps to take in both the investigation of an accident and pursuit of your injury clam to protect you and fight to get you the money you deserve.